-The 2017 voting and election publicity procedures were approved by the council of PEO in June 2016.
+The 2018 voting and election publicity procedures were approved by PEO Council in June 2017.
 Candidates are responsible for familiarizing themselves with these procedures.
 Any deviation could result in a nomination being considered invalid.
 Candidates are urged to submit nominations and election material well in advance of published deadlines so that irregularities may be corrected before the established deadlines.
 Nominees’ names are made available as received; all other election material is considered confidential until published by PEO.

 - Candidates’ names will be listed in alphabetical sequence by position on the list of candidates sent to members and on PEO’s website.
 However, the order of their names will be randomized when voters sign in to the voting site to vote.

 - A person may be nominated for only one position.

 - Nomination papers are to be submitted only by email (firstname.lastname@example.org) for tracking purposes.
 Forms will not be accepted in any other format (e.g. fax, personal delivery, courier, regular mail).

 - Only nomination acceptance and petition forms completed in all respects, without amendment in any way whatsoever, will be accepted.

 - Signatures on nomination papers do not serve as confirmation that a member is formally endorsing a candidate.